 If an employee receives a performance evaluation of Unsatisfactory or Needs Improvement, the employee will be re-evaluated in six months and again on his/her subsequent anniversary date.
 If performance has not improved, the City shall take appropriate action as described in Article XII.

-D. Salary Step Adjustments (Part-Time)
+D. Salary Step Adjustments (Part-time)

-Wages for part-time classifications shall be adjusted as provided for in Section B above and shall be increased as necessary to comply with California Minimum Wage.
+Wages for part-time classifications shall be adjusted as provided for in Section B above.